Boutonniere: how to make buttonhole flowers

 If you want your buttonhole flowers to stay perky throughout the day you will need to wire your flowers to prevent the heads drooping or snapping.
 To do this you’ll need to thread wire through the flower’s calyx, make a loop and pull the wire back so the head is secure.

 Whether you leave the stems bare or cover with tape is down to personal preference, but florist’s tape can help prevent flowers and foliage from drying out too fast.
-Florist’s wire, stem tape, sturdy pins and decorative extras, such as ribbon and raffia, can be bought from many online suppliers, such as britanniadirect.org.uk or michaeldark.co.uk
+Florist’s wire, stem tape, sturdy pins and decorative extras, such as ribbon and raffia, can be bought from many online suppliers.
+You can also place the stems in pin vases.

 The best buttonhole flowers

-From left to right
+From left to right:

-The Viburnum carlesii, Clematis montana buds, Euonymus fortunei and rosemary in this combination are as lovely for their scent as their form.
+The plants in this combination are as lovely for their scent as their form.
 Split the viburnum flower head into small sections and put in water overnight.
 Combine with buds and leaves before taping together into your boutonniere arrangement.

 Hellebores are like little botanical treasures and last for days.
 Here I've mixed them with Akebia quinata and Euonymus fortunei foliage.
 Steep all the elements in water overnight before binding together.